Company and tax law

 - Convention of 13 January 2000 on the International Protection of Adults

-Monaco is also party to the New York Convention of 10 June 1958 on the Recognition and Enforcement of Foreign Arbitral Awards and to the European Convention on Information on Foreign Law.
+Monaco is also party to the United Nations Convention of 20 June 1956 on the Recovery Abroad of Maintenance, the New York Convention of 10 June 1958 on the Recognition and Enforcement of Foreign Arbitral Awards and to the European Convention on Information on Foreign Law.

-Special rules are applicable with France.
+Special rules are applicable with France because of their privileged relationship.
 The Convention of 21 September 1949 on mutual legal assistance provides for simplified procedures for the enforcement of judgments and arbitration awards in civil and commercial matters, and admits as evidence, without legalisation, copies of civil status and judicial documents, affidavits, notarial deeds, and life certificates for life annuitants (simplified rules for proving their authenticity).

 European Union law